SwarnaAnanthaswamy/Data-PipelineCSYE7245/README.md

 ![image](https://lh5.googleusercontent.com/wXMLExJ3q7RqoUH3BuakAnMwtL-l46UxZPGL2dUG6V5UfTvxQquUZCXqr0sXaso9TwEi0Q6-3IQp8hsVN7NDRxeA5RqEGg0GkiZE7CToiQdJ20FMYRArr6B4UNpSD6GFJSt9gvU2)

-#### Present Challenges
- 1) The code runs on Google Compute Engine without any issues.
-However, on Dataflow - there is an issue with the Google Storage package         being installed on the Worker nodes.
- 2) Alternative Packages like Datalab.storage were used, but no luck with it as well.
- 3) Multiple versions of Python used - 2.x and 3.x

  #### Future Enhancements
  1) Invoke the process automatically as soon as a file is placed in the target folder on Google Bucket
  2) Connect reporting & visualization tools like Google Data Studio to easily analyze and visualize the output